Advancing the use of real-world data to help speed treatments to patients

 How can we raise confidence in appropriate use of observational studies?

 OptumLabs is partnering with the Multiregional Clinical Trials Center at Brigham and Women’s hospital to explore this question.
-Observational Patient Evidence for Regulatory Science And uNderstanding Disease (OPERAND) is a collaboration of stakeholders from industry, academia and regulation to consider the principles behind, the methodology to draw upon, and the appropriate use of observational data in regulatory review and approval.
+Observational Patient Evidence for Regulatory Approval and uNderstanding Disease (OPERAND) is a collaboration of stakeholders from industry, academia and regulation to consider the principles behind, the methodology to draw upon, and the appropriate use of observational data in regulatory review and approval.
 We can then use these design elements to examine the circumstances under which real-world data — specifically, linked claims and EMR data — can be used to confirm previously published RCTs.

 While individual RCTs have been replicated using observational database analyses before, we plan to replicate a large number of trials across several different therapeutic areas simultaneously (a novel feat).
 Our findings will complement the efforts of groups like Duke Margolis Center working on the FDA regulatory policy guidelines for RWE.
 Moreover, the ability to trust policy evaluations of benefit design, care organizational models, disease management programs or non-drug medical interventions all rest on the same principles being explored in OPERAND.